xrgtn/recode-vid/README.md

 stream "selector".
 If -aid option is specified, its value overrides -alang's one and is used as a "selector" instead.

-Fansubs are processed in a similar way except there's no -slang option, only -sid one.
+Subtitles are selected in a similar way except there's no -slang option, only -sid one.

+Video stream selectors are not supported at the moment.

 Audio and subtitles "selectors" may be composed of several positive and/or negative case-sensitive patterns, separated/prefixed by ':' and